-One issue with the X20 is it is prone to clogging (Cheerios will not fit through!) because of the narrow opening going to the dust cup.
-I tested the X30 if it has the same issues with Fruit loops and Cheerios.
+One issue with the X20 is that it is prone to clogging (Cheerios will not fit through!) because of the narrow opening to the dust cup.
+I tested the X30 to see if it has the same issues with Fruit loops and Cheerios.

-Here’s some before and after photos on the carpet and hard floor.
+Here are some before and after photos of the carpet and hard floor.

-As you can see with the photos above, the X30 can clean large and extra-large debris like Cheerios and Fruit loops.
-But the X30 has the same issues as the X20 when it comes to cleaning these types of debris.
+As you can see from the photos above, the X30 can clean large and extra-large debris like Cheerios and Fruit loops.
+But the X30 has the same issues as the X20 cleaning these types of debris.

 It did better in the Cheerios test as only one piece was stuck on the opening.